radumarg/lambdaQ/doc/development-plan.md

 - Implement optimization and error-correcting techniques.
 - Concurrent execution of independent code segments like for example extended circuits defined by the OpenQASM execution model.
 - Implement all quantum gates supported by the Uranium platform [8].
-- Interpreter connects to a quantum cloud service like IBMQ [17] and sends the quantum program to be executed.

 ### Open Issues
 - A quantum device has the ability to execute commuting operations to a quantum state in parallel.
-Same applies for measurements made on nonoverlapping memory addresses.
+The same applies to measurements made on nonoverlapping memory addresses.
 It is expected that a quantum hardware controller has the ability to schedule gates in a manner that is optimal and this includes scheduling commuting operations.
 A language is typically written in a serial fashion but the ordering of instructions may vary when the program is executed in a parallel fashion.
 It is unclear if instruction parallelism semantics should be introduced at the lambdaQ language level.
 As a side note, OpenQASM3 has a very rich feature set for platform-dependent tuning of quantum instructions at the physical level including timing and optimization of operations, synchronization among different operations, and calibrating quantum instructions at the pulse level.

 ## EXECUTION MODEL FOR QUANTUM COMPUTATION
 In order to be able to make some rough plans regarding how a practical quantum computing language should be implemented it is useful to have a more precise image of how a real quantum device is expected to work, more precisely, which are the different phases for code execution.
 To this date, one of the most detailed descriptions was provided by IBM: [11, 19].
+The LLVM QIR also supports integration and arbitrary interactions between quantum and classical computing resources which is intended to work with both the current limited quantum devices and future, more sophisticated, quantum computing resources.

 - Compilation takes place on a classical computer where the lambdaQ source code will be processed into some combination of classical and quantum code expressed in a high-level IR.
 Two IR formats are being considered: OpenQasm3 and LLVM quantum IR on the one hand and classical code IR generated using Haskell LLVM bindings on the other.
 At this phase, specific problem parameters may not be known.